Chapada flycatcher: Status

 The IUCN originally in 2004 assessed the chapada flycatcher as being of Least Concern and from 2009 as Near Threatened.
 Its population size is not known and is believed to be decreasing.
 Its population declined 13% for unknown reasons between 2003 and 2007 in a protected area, so "on the basis of apparent rarity in other large protected areas of cerrado, it is precautionarily suspected that these declines are representative for the entire range and that they are continuing at this rate to the present day."
 As of 2022 "the total population is suspected to have declined by 24% over the past ten years".
 "The primary threat to cerrado habitat is habitat conversion for Eucalyptus and pine plantations, livestock farming and large-scale cultivation of soybeans, rice and other crops.
 Repeated annual burning during the dry season may be an additional threat and some areas may be threatened by urbanisation."
-It is considered rare ot locally fairly common and occurs in several protected areas in Brazil.
+It is considered rare to locally fairly common and occurs in several protected areas in Brazil.